 The 24th Annual MidAtlantic tournament concluded last night in true MidAtlantic fashion with awards presentations and celebration parties at both venues.
 Earlier, as is always the case a large crowd gathered in the late afternoon at the tournament’s weigh stations at Canyon Club Resort Marina in Cape May, New Jersey and Sunset Marina in Ocean City, Maryland eagerly awaiting the arrival of the fleet of gorgeous sportfishing boats.
+Many have assembled attracted by the scenes and atmosphere from previous competitions, which they have seen on our YouTube channel, we have promoted in partnership with The Marketing Heaven.
 While most of the major prize categories remained unchanged, the white marlin category was shaken up a bit in true “Moving Day” tradition on Day Five.
 The final day of this tournament has historically seen several key prize category changes and this year would be no different!

 Day Five dawned overcast and cool after a weather system brought thunderstorms through both tournament venues overnight.
 Sea conditions remained calm thanks to a light breeze and the billfish bite continued at a steady pace.
 With another day of great weather, 111 boats sailing on the final day of sportfishing’s “Main Event” including 50 from Cape May and 61 from Ocean City, and several categories still with fish on the board within striking range, the stage was set for a wild finish to this year’s event.